All Episodes

 Time Text

-Yes, guest hosts guest hosts everywhere at the Excellence and Broadcasting Network.
+Yes, guest hosts, guest hosts everywhere at the Excellence in Broadcasting Network.

 There are more guest hosts at EIB than Russian cyber hackers at the DNC.

-We are wall to wall with guest hosts, uh so much so that we even have guest hosts, guest hosting for the pre-scheduled guest host.
+We are wall-to-wall with guest hosts, so much so that we even have guest hosts, guest hosting for the pre-scheduled guest host.

-Uh I think uh am I meant to in fact am I meant to be here or was Buck Sexton meant to be here today?
+I think, am I meant to, in fact, am I meant to be here or was Buck Sexton meant to be here today?

 I think I'm guest hosting for Buck today, and then Buck Sexton comes in and guest hosts for me tomorrow.